micro/services/cache/README.md

 # Cache Service

-The cache service provides simple get/set/delete key-value storage along with ttl support.
+The cache service provides simple get/set/delete key-value storage.
+Values can be stored with an optional time-to-live (TTL) to automatically expire entries.

-The max value size is 1mb
+The max value size is 1MB.